 Our registered office is The Old School House, Cronkbourne, Isle of Man, IM4 4QH and our principal place of business is Skanco Court, Cooil Road, Douglas, Isle of Man, IM2 2SR.

-Directors: R. Davidson, D. Peters and N. Simpson.
+Directors: R. Davidson, L. Nelson, S Dean, and N. Simpson.

 If you are not happy with any aspect of the care and services provided by Minds Matter, please let us know.